hetzneronline/community-content/tutorials/install-apache-guacamole/install-apache-guacamole/en.md

 ![the settings page, the corresponding buttons are highlighted](images/Screenshot_Guacamole-settings-newconnections.png)

-In the `New Connection` submenu, first enter a name for the entry (e.g. _Server - Guacamole_).
+In the `New Connection` submenu, first, enter a name for the entry (e.g. _Server - Guacamole_).
 Select _SSH_ for protocol.
 If you plan to give multiple people access to your instance, you should take a look at the 'Concurrency Limits' menu.
 If you are the only user, you can ignore the next categories up to `Parameters`.

 The category `Parameters` is very important. <br>
 Under the **Network** heading, enter the IP of your server in the _Hostname_ field.
 If you use the default port, you can ignore the other parameters.<br>